Greville Howard, Baron Howard of Rising: Political career

 On 4 June 2004, he was created a life peer as Baron Howard of Rising, of Castle Rising in the County of Norfolk.

-He has been a councillor on King's Lynn and West Norfolk Council from 2003.
+He has been a councillor on King's Lynn and West Norfolk Council since 2003.

 A Westminster townhouse owned by Howard has been used at various times as a headquarters for Conservative Party political campaigns, including Michael Portillo's 1995 party leadership campaign, Boris Johnson's 2019 party leadership campaign, and most recently Liz Truss's 2022 party leadership campaign.

 Family

 A member of the influential Howard family, Howard is the son of Lieutenant-Colonel Henry Redvers Greville Howard (1911–1978), the son of Sir Charles Alfred Howard, the second son of the Hon.
 Greville Howard, who was the second son of Charles Howard, 17th Earl of Suffolk.
-His mother is Patience, daughter of Lieutenant-Colonel Charles Rice Iltyd Nicholl, TD (1880–1950), a solicitor, army officer and mason.
+His mother was Patience, daughter of Lieutenant-Colonel Charles Rice Iltyd Nicholl, TD (1880–1950), a solicitor, army officer and mason.

 Lord Howard of Rising has married three times.
 Firstly he married Zoe Walker, daughter of Douglas Walker, in 1968.
-Divorced in 1972, he married secondly, Mary Rose Chichester, daughter of Sir John Chichester in 1978.
+Divorced in 1972, he married secondly, Mary Rose Chichester, daughter of Sir John Chichester, 11th Baronet in 1978.
 After her death in 1980, Howard married again to Mary Cortland Culverwell, daughter of Robert Culverwell, one year later.
 He has 2 sons and 1 daughter by his third wife.
 Lord Howard's immediate family consists of 2 sisters.
 The first is his full sister, Amanda Howard.
-She married Simon Burton, heir to the Burton clothing company which subsequently became part of the Arcadia group.
+She married a Mr Simon Burton, an heir to the once well-known Burton clothing company (which became part of the now-defunct Arcadia group).
 His half-sister Katharine currently resides in Spain.
 Her son (and therefore Howard's nephew) is the son of the famous 1960s bullfighter Miguel Mateo Salcedo.

 Lord Howard is a descendant of William d'Aubigny, 1st Earl of Arundel, who built Castle Rising in about 1138, and he still owns the castle remnants today.